Beam Ion Species and Energies Used Previously at NSRL

 In general it has become fairly routine to change beam energy, and if a beam energy is not listed in this table, there is not necessarily any reason why it cannot be tuned up at the request of a user.

 Intensity per spill refers to the number of ions delivered each spill.
 The spill structure during most radiobiology exposures has a 4 second repetition time.
 During the 4 second period, the ions are extracted more or less uniformly in time during a 0.3-0.4 second spill, followed by a ~3.6 second beam-off time.
+For protons, the maximum beam intensity is delivered when using the LINAC as the ion source.
+If using the Tandem as the ion source instead, the maximum proton beam intensity is 2.5 x 1011 protons per spill.

 LET, or Linear Energy Transfer is calculated for a water target and is in units of keV per micron.
 More detailed LET distributions can be viewed here.